-These days it seems like my time is super thin, between working and walking Abby and exercising and being a parent…there’s not a lot of extra time this year.
-I’m trying to create shortcuts wherever I can, especially because I really want to enjoy the holidays this year.
+These days it seems like my time is super thin, between working and exercising and being a parent…there’s not a lot of extra time this year.
+I’m trying to create shortcuts wherever I can, especially because I really want to enjoy the holidays.

 I always love crinkle cookies at Christmas.
 They seem so festive, kind of like snowball cookies.
 We used to make chocolate crinkle cookies when I was a kid and I remember loving them.

-Now, I know cookies aren’t hard to make, but sometimes you have a cake mix and you just want to use it.
-Or you don’t feel like measuring sugar and flour.
-Or maybe you just love the cake mix flavor (that would be me).
-Whatever your reason for making cake mix cookies, these are a great go-to recipe for any occasion.
+I know cookies aren’t hard to make, but sometimes you have a cake mix and you just want to use it, or you don’t feel like measuring sugar and flour.
+(Or maybe you just love the cake mix flavor, which is totally me!)
+Whatever your reason for making cookies with a mix, these are a great go-to recipe for any occasion.

-Another reason I love cake mix crinkle cookies so much is because you can use ANY flavor cake mix.
+Another reason I love cake mix cookies so much is because you can use ANY flavor cake mix.
 Lemon, chocolate, yellow, strawberry: you name it you can use it.
+Chocolate Cake Mix Cookies are some of my favorite behind these!
 That makes it SO easy to make a ton of different flavor cookies for your holiday platters without all the work and extra ingredients.

 Easy holiday = winning in my book.
 I need easy this year.

-Basically, follow my simple recipe for the perfect cake mix cookies and add your own flavor twists!
+Basically, follow my simple recipe and add your own flavor twists!
 Which cake mix flavor will you use?